Hosni10/Hero/README.md

 # Hero Section with AI Regeneration

-A beautiful, interactive hero section component built with Next.js and Tailwind CSS.
+A beautiful, interactive hero section component built with Next.js and Tailwind CSS Using V0 Ai tool.
 This project was created for the Vibe Coder Mini Challenge.

 ## Features